Attractions September 04, 2021

 15. Bob's Sinkhole, Cateret County

 What are some of your favorite hidden gems in North Carolina?
-Tell us in the comments below!
+We’d love to hear about them — tell us in the comments below!